Difference Between EBIT vs EBITDA

 Let us study much more about EBIT and EBITDA in detail:

-- Operating profit margin, we can get by Operating Profit as a percentage of Sales.
-It is believed that the higher the rate of operating profit margin denotes better efficiency of the Management.
+- Operating profit margin we can get by Operating Profit as a percentage of Sales.
+A higher operating profit margin rate is believed to denote better management efficiency.

-- For example, when the Operating profit margin improves from 18.8% in a particular Financial Year from 17% in comparison to the previous year, it is believed that the company has taken certain measures to reduce operating costs, and it replicates from the Operating Margin and vice versa.
+- For example, when the Operating profit margin improves from 18.8% in a particular Financial Year from 17% in comparison to the previous year, it is believed that the company has taken certain measures to reduce operating costs, and it replicates the Operating Margin and vice versa.

 Financials of Jubilant Foodworks (INR in Mn) | ||